6 Quick Takeaways From the Nunes Memo

 This, by itself, is not necessarily damning.
 A lot depends on the meaning of the word “essential.”
 If the FBI had corroborating evidence for the Steele dossier’s assertions — or, more precisely, for those assertions most relevant to Carter Page — then the source of Steele’s financing would seem irrelevant.

 The memo’s more compelling charge is that the FBI did present corroborating evidence for the Steele dossier’s claims — but that said evidence consisted primarily of a Yahoo News article that was based on information leaked by Christopher Steele.
-If this is true — and if the Steele dossier and Yahoo News article really did constitute the entirety of the FBI’s case — then it appears that the Bureau misled the FISA court, intentionally or otherwise, and an American citizen was unfairly subjected to state surveillance.
+If this is true — and if the Steele dossier and Yahoo News article really did constitute the entirety of the FBI’s case — then it appears that the Bureau misled the FISA court, and an American citizen was unfairly subjected to state surveillance.

+2) But there’s little reason to believe that the memo’s factual assertions are true.

+Democrats on the House Intelligence Committee dispute the memo’s core contentions about how the FBI secured its warrant to spy on Page.
+Specifically, they contend that the Steele dossier was not the sole source of evidence that the Bureau presented to the FISA court — and, even more critically, that it is “not accurate” to say that the FBI did not make the court “aware that there was a likely political motivation behind who was funding Steele’s work.”

 Before the memo was made public, Republicans suggested that the information contained within it exposed a scandal that was “worse the Watergate,” a threat to “rule of law” in the United States, and “very, very sad for democracy.”
 More specifically, they claimed that it exposed the special counsel’s investigation into the Trump campaign’s Russia ties as a partisan witch hunt.